tlswg/tls13-spec/draft-ietf-tls-tls13.md

 context
 : An optional context value that can be used for anti-replay (see below).

-type
-: The type of early data that is being sent. "client_authentication" means that only handshake data is being sent. "early_data" means that only data is being sent. "client_authentication_and_data" means that both are being sent.
 {:br }

 The client specifies the cryptographic configuration for the 0-RTT